linux-nvme/nvme-cli/doc/libnvme.rst

 ``int fd``
   File descriptor of nvme device

-``struct nvme_self_test_log * log``
+``struct nvme_self_test_log *log``
   Userspace address of the log payload

 **Description**

-The log page is used to indicate the status of an in progress self test and the percent complete of that operation, and the results of the previous 20 self-test operations.
+The log page indicates the status of an in progress self test and the percent complete of that operation, and the results of the previous 20 self-test operations.

 **Return**